 The ability for a runner to control his footwork and vary this pace only comes when a player’s mind is seeing the field fast enough.
 Many runners are capable of pulling off a play like this once or twice in a season with enough carries.
 However, few do it as consistently as McCoy.
 These extra-small steps help McCoy maintain his balance and patiently sift his way across the line and “square” the safety coming hill towards the gap of McCoy’s cutback.

 McCoy’ position is not exactly “squared” to the defender, but the runner establishes a position that gives him at least two options to change direction.
 The move McCoy makes to avoid both the edge defender and the safety is one of those “don’t try this at home” stunts.

 In fact, there’s so much “wrong” about what McCoy does here when comparing his run to fundamental axioms of the position.
-However, McCoy’s work –as “wrong” as it is –eptomizes great art.
+However, McCoy’s work –as “wrong” as it is –epitomizes great art.

-Great literature, music, and art has one thing in common throughout time: The skillful breaking of conventional rules.
+Great literature, music, and art have one thing in common throughout time: The skillful breaking of conventional rules.
 On this play alone, McCoy violates three major rules of running back play:

 - Don’t cut east-west behind the line of scrimmage

 - Don’t carry the ball loosely

 - Don’t bounce a play to the corner store on a red zone attempt when you’re already down by 11 late in the first half.